emanuelefavero/next-auth-prisma-db/README.md

 # * NextAuth.js
-# You will find these values in your GitHub OAuth App settings in Developer Settings on GitHub (Client ID and client secret), you will need to create a new OAuth App
+# You will find these values in your GitHub OAuth App settings in Developer Settings on GitHub (Client ID and client secret), you will need to create a new OAuth App (remember to set Homepage URL and Authorization callback URL to production URL during production)
 GITHUB_ID=YOUR_GITHUB_ID
 GITHUB_SECRET=YOUR GITHUB SECRET